abudish/abudish.github.io/_posts/2017-09-06-first_post.md

 ---
 ## Here we go...

-First time I a had an idea of creating a personal website about 2 years ago.
+First time I had an idea of creating a personal website about 2 years ago.
 Finally this day has come.

 This site will serve a few purposes: a playground for practicing writting, repository of book reviews and info about my projects.
 In future there might be some additional sections.